An unseen affliction: the scale and depth of visual impairment

 Comprehension buckles under stress

 For exhausted low-vision visitors, the lack of a palpable takeaway puts the cherry on top of an unsatisfactory experience.
-Without accessible content, most exhibitors will fail their educational objective for at least 25% of their potential visitors.
+Consequently, without accessible content, most exhibitors will fail their educational objective for at least 25% of their potential visitors.

 Critical insight for those facing sight challenges